-The persons designated as proxies in the accompanying form of proxy have been selected by the Board of Directors and are J. Frank Harrison, Jr., Ned R. McWherter, James L. Moore, Jr. and J. Frank Harrison, III, directors of the Company.
+The persons designated as proxies in the accompanying form of proxy have been selected by the Board of Directors and are John M. Belk, David L. Kennedy, Jr. and Reid M. Henson, directors of the Company.
 The cost of solicitation of proxies will be borne by the Company.

-The presence, in person or by proxy, of the holders of a majority of the votes eligible to be cast by the holders of the outstanding shares of Common Stock and Class B Common Stock entitled to vote (17,342,650 votes) is necessary to constitute a quorum at the Annual Meeting.
-The affirmative vote of a majority of the total votes represented at the Annual Meeting, in person or by proxy, by holders of outstanding shares of Common Stock and Class B Common Stock is required to fix the number of directors at ten and a plurality of the vote is necessary to elect the Board of Directors' nominees.
+The presence, in person or by proxy, of the holders of a majority of the votes eligible to be cast by the holders of the outstanding shares of Common Stock and Class B Common Stock entitled to vote (16,721,113 votes) is necessary to constitute a quorum at the Annual Meeting.
+The affirmative vote of a majority of the total votes represented at the Annual Meeting, in person or by proxy, by holders of outstanding shares of Common Stock and Class B Common Stock is required to fix the number of directors at ten and to approve the performance goals under the Company's Annual Bonus Plan, and a plurality of the vote is necessary to elect the Board of Directors' nominees.
 Abstentions and broker non-votes shall not be considered affirmative votes, and will have no effect upon the election of directors by a plurality vote.
-With respect to fixing the number of directors at ten, an abstention will have the same effect as a "NO" vote and broker non-votes will have no effect.
+With respect to fixing the number of directors at ten and approving the performance goals under the Company's Annual Bonus Plan, an abstention will have the same effect as a "NO" vote and broker non-votes will have no effect.

-The Board of Directors has been informed that J. Frank Harrison, Jr., J. Frank Harrison, III and Reid M. Henson intend to vote an aggregate of 3,283,993 shares of the Company's Common Stock and 1,317,942 shares of the Company's Class B Common Stock (representing an aggregate of 29,642,833 votes) FOR fixing the number of directors at ten and FOR electing the Board of Directors' nominees for director.
-Such number of shares includes the 2,488,497 shares of Common Stock and the 269,158 shares of Class B Common Stock owned by The Coca-Cola Company, which are voted by J. Frank Harrison, III pursuant to the terms of a Voting Agreement between The Coca-Cola Company and Messrs.
+The Board of Directors has been informed that J. Frank Harrison, Jr., J. Frank Harrison, III and Reid M. Henson intend to vote an aggregate of 3,008,522 shares of the Company's Common Stock and 1,317,942 shares of the Company's Class B Common Stock (representing an aggregate of 29,367,362 votes) FOR fixing the number of directors at ten, FOR electing the Board of Directors' nominees for director and FOR approving the performance goals under the Company's Annual Bonus Plan.
+Such number of shares includes the 2,213,007 shares of Common Stock and the 269,158 shares of Class B Common Stock owned by The Coca-Cola Company, which are voted by J. Frank Harrison, III pursuant to the terms of a Voting Agreement between The Coca-Cola Company and Messrs.
 Harrison, Jr., Harrison, III and Henson (in Mr. Henson's capacity as co-trustee of certain trusts holding shares of Class B Common Stock).
 See "Principal Shareholders" and "Certain Transactions."
-Accordingly, it is anticipated that the number of directors will be fixed at ten and the Board of Directors' nominees for director will be elected.
+Accordingly, it is anticipated that the number of directors will be fixed at ten, the Board of Directors' nominees for director will be elected and the performance goals under the Company's Annual Bonus Plan will be approved.